codetony25/react-redux-starter-boilerplate/README.md

 MobX (https://github.com/mobxjs/mobx) also formerly known as Mobservable is gaining a lot of attention and can be scaled for large applications.
 It has also solved problems that Redux has.
 I will think about adding this.

+Here's a project structure I agree with: http://marmelab.com/blog/2015/12/17/react-directory-structure.html
+- Organizes it by domain and makes it easier for testing.

 Suggestions are welcome!

 ## Installation